Two nights ago, I deleted everything.

 That self never arrived.

-This mirrors a deeper psychological error.
-The belief that by naming a goal, you are closer to achieving it.
-That by storing a thought, you have understood it.
-That by filing a fact, you have earned the right to deploy it.
+This mirrors a deeper psychological error: the belief that by naming a goal, you are closer to achieving it, that by storing a thought, you have understood it, that by filing a fact, you have earned the skill to deploy it.

 There is no finish line in the pursuit of knowing.
 Only presence.